s0md3v/nano/README.md

 # nano
-Nano is a family of PHP webshell code golfed to be extremely stealthy and efficient.\
+Nano is a family of PHP webshells which are code golfed to be extremely stealthy and efficient.\
 Put it on watch maybe, I will continue to upload more webshells in here.

 ### Nano